TheoTown-Team/translations/README.md

 You might just add an apropriate directory in order to add a new language.
 English and German translations will always be up to date.
 The others can be built from them.

+How translation works:
+Each values.xml file contains lines of the form
+<tagname>My translation</tagname>
+You have just to translate the part in between (here „My Translation“).
+Special characters like \n might be used to indicate a new line.